-Every year Tribe offers TTC's in Rishikesh attracting international students who would like to study yoga whilst enjoying the spiritual ambience of one of Indias most holy towns.
+Every year Tribe offers Yoga Teacher Training Courses in Rishikesh attracting international students who would like to study yoga whilst enjoying the spiritual ambience of one of Indias most holy towns.

 Rishikesh has a very special energy.
 In the market place & temples there is always a beautiful peace and serenity that has a positive and balancing effect on the soul.

 A special attraction and powerful positive energy in the area is the holy river Ganges, revered as having healing qualities.
 Taking a plunge in the fresh himalayan waters definately feels very rejuvenating, cleansing and nourishing for the soul.
 The banks of the Ganges are lined with ashrams and Temples receiving a constant flow of pilgrims and spiritual seekers.

 This mecca for yoga aspirants and spiritual seekers makes it easy for students and teachers to be focused and grounded.
 As well as the teacher trainings there are many wonderful classes, teachers & courses dedicated to self development for you to participate in before and after your training.